hugs4murigi/phase_1_project/README.md

 SOFTWARE.

 ## Author
-This project was created by Austin Mbogo.
-You can contact me at (austin.mbogo@student.moringaschool.com).
+This project was created by Brian Murigi.
+You can contact me at (brian.murigi1@student.moringaschool.com).

 ## Support
-For help, you can contact (austin.mbogo@student.moringaschool.com).
+For help, you can contact (brian.murigi1@student.moringaschool.com).